codedevotional/articles/2019-12-naming-part1/naming.md

 <img src="images/abstraction-ladder.svg" width="100%" alt="The Abstraction Ladder" />

 Consider the diagram above.
 Molly is on the second rung.
 She is far from a static entity &mdash; she's a being in process, constantly changing, composed of numerous subsystems that are represented on the bottom rung.
 From a cognitive, linguistic perspective, however, Molly seems like a single entity.
-Indeed, associating a name with a living being is often the first utterance of a toddler learning to speak - "Mama."
+Indeed, associating a name with a living being is often the first utterance of a toddler learning to speak &mdash; "Mama."

 Though the next rung up the ladder, "Dogs," is a single step, it's a significant cognitive leap.
 Consider the enormous mental processing it takes for a toddler to learn to ignore the differences between the family dog Molly, a small bull terrier, and the gigantic Great Dane that lives down the street.
 Learning to abstract from "Molly" to "Dogs" involves mental development over time, but once it's learned, it's automatic, processed by the brain without the perception of thought.